top of page

 Inline circuit breakers

-very useful inline breakers that can double as a switch
+Breakers that can double as a switch

 A fuse is an electrical safety device that provides overcurrent protection to an electrical circuit.
 At the most basic level, it is a metal wire that melts when too much current flows through, thus stopping the flow of electricity.
 The point at which a fuse blows is known as its breaking capacity.